The Lost Art of Testing Code in the Age of LLMs and Vibe-Coding

 1. Pre-commit Hooks: Catch Errors Early

-- What it does: Runs tests before a Git commit is finalized, blocking changes if tests fail.
+- What it does: Runs tests before a Git commit is finalized, blocking commits if tests fail.

 2. CI/CD Pipelines: Gatekeeping Deployment

-- What it does: Automatically runs tests on every push/PR, ensuring only passing code gets merged or deployed.
+- What it does: Automatically runs tests on every push or pull request.

 System Design: Where Testing Fits In

-In a scalable system, automated testing should be layered into the architecture:
+In a scalable system, testing isn’t a single step—it’s layered throughout the architecture:

-- Pre-commit hooks act as the first line of defense.
+- Pre-commit hooks serve as the first line of defense.

-- Engineers run tests in VS Code (via IDE integrations or CLI).
+- Developers run tests directly from VS Code or the CLI.

-- CI pipelines trigger on PRs, blocking merges if tests fail.
+- CI pipelines trigger on pull requests and block merges on failure.

-- CD pipelines run smoke tests and integration tests before release.
+- CD pipelines execute smoke and integration tests.

 Example Architecture Diagram: